Updated: Nov 14, 2022

 South Korea’s attack is one of their stronger areas.
 With the likes of Premier League Golden Boot winner Son Heung-min, the South Korean fans have every reason to expect to witness a few goals in Qatar.

 South Korea tends to play with four attacking players on the pitch, sometimes fielding two attacking wide midfielders and two strikers, and on other occasions three attacking midfielders behind one central striker.

 If South Korea is to have any attacking joy at this year’s World Cup they will need to get the ball to Son as much as possible and that will surely be the plan.

-With Wolves attacker Hwang Hee-chan struggling to find goalscoring form this season his contributions to the South Korean attack could be crucial at the World Cup as he has the quality to be a key player for the side going forward.
+With Wolves attacker Hwang Hee-chan struggling to find goalscoring form for his club, his contributions to the South Korean attack could still be crucial at the World Cup as he has the quality to be a key player for the side going forward.

 Coaching & Technical Staff

 South Korea is managed by the experienced and successful Paulo Bento.
 Credited with spotting talents such as Nani and João Moutinho in his time at Sporting CP, the Portuguese manager certainly has an eye for talent.